dtrizna/nebula/README.md

 ## Modelling

-- `modelling/language_model`: code for self-supervised learning from system logs
+- `modeling/language_model`: code for self-supervised learning from system logs
-- `modelling/tradition_nlp`: code for traditional NLP modeling of bash process titles
+- `modeling/tradition_nlp`: code for traditional NLP modeling of bash process titles
+- `modeling/tokenizer`: code for tokenizing bash process titles with sentencePiece

 ## To Be Done

+### `auditd` commandLine dataset for dowstream tasks

+- generate augmented reverse shells as malicious samples: (a) train -- one set of reverse shell binaries (b) val -- another binaries
+- random split of unique legitimate commands to train/val
+- A/B tests:
+  - test with traditional pipeline and different tokenizers: (1) sentencePiece (2) wordPiece (3) wordPunct
+  - (TF-IDF | HashingVectorizer) vs FastText

+### Contextual embeddings

+- adjust preprocessing:
+  - remove artificial separator
+  - include only the minimal set of fields
+  - `fasttext`: any chance to use sentencePiece tokenizer instead of default one?

-- intrinstic evaluation: `get_nearest_neighbors()` | `get_analogies()`
+- `fasttext` intrinstic evaluation: `get_nearest_neighbors()` | `get_analogies()`
   see: <https://fasttext.cc/docs/en/unsupervised-tutorial.html#nearest-neighbor-queries>
-- ~~check what telemetry we have on Windows machines~~

 - downstream tasks for malicious classification
-  - cover pipeline for SpeakEasy emulation logs from Quo.Vadis
+  - *Speakeasy reports*: define pipeline for emulation logs from Quo.Vadis
+  - *Windows logs*:
     - using public repos with Windows telemetry:
   (a) mordor (redirects here: <https://github.com/OTRF/Security-Datasets>)
   (b) <https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES>
   (c) <https://github.com/NextronSystems/evtx-baseline>
-  - using pentest machines and auditd
     - ask for `attackbot` data on windows?
+  - *Linux logs*:
+    - using logs from pentest machines?
+    - simulate your own TTPs in validation environments?
+      - automate it?

-- A/B tests with default settings:
+- `fasttext` A/B tests with default hyperparameters:
-  - separator - " , " | "\t"
-  - MAX_LINE_SIZE tests?
+  - `fasttext` MAX_LINE_SIZE analysis?
+    - is it a problem at all? if yes -- limit size:
-    - chunk smaller windows
+      - chunk smaller windows -- 5 min vs 1 min
-    - chunk same window to multiple events
+      - chunk the same window to multiple inputs
-    - is it a problem that one hosts length is larger that `MAX_LINE_SIZE` in fastText
-  - (TF-IDF | HashingVectorizer) vs FastText
-  - sequence of vectors (get_word_vector()) vs get_sentence_vector()
+  - sequence of vectors (`get_word_vector()`) vs `get_sentence_vector()`
-  - fasttext hyperparameter tests: epochs, dimension, ngrams, etc.
+  - `fasttext` hyperparameter tests: epochs, dimension, ngrams, etc.
   - modeling -- embeddings:
-    - with trainable Embeddings from random initialization OR
+    - with trainable from scratch, random initialization
-    - pre-trained frozen Embeddings
+    - pre-trained `fasttext` model, frozen (not updated)
-    - pre-trained, but updated during supervised phase
+    - pre-trained `fasttext` model, but updated during supervised phase
   - modeling -- model:
     - LSTM
-    - attention
+    - attention: (1) tranformer (2) reformer
+      > (a) use the same time for training, e.g. one day
-    - plot mean epoch time with boxplots
+      > (b) plot mean epoch time with boxplots

 ## Done